BigSamu/Buda_Prices_ReactJS/README.md

 ## Technologies

-The following technologies were used for the implementation of this project:
+The following technologies are used for the implementation of this project:

  [![NodeJS][node-js-img]][node-js-url]
  [![ReactJS][react-js-img]][react-js-url]